In-Home Comfort Care

-Compassion 4 Paws’ goal of in-home pet hospice and palliative care is to improve the quality of life for both you and your pet, for whatever time you have left together.
-While pain management is an integral part of palliative care, palliative care actually encompasses all aspects of end-of-life care, no matter the ailment or disease.
-The focus is on keeping your pet comfortable while supporting you and your family and offering guidance on your pet’s continued care.
-For some families, this may last for months; for others, only days.
-Our hospice and palliative care program allows you and your pet to remain together at home during this precious time and avoid stressful repeat visits to the veterinary hospital.
+Compassion 4 Paws’ goal of in-home comfort care is to improve the quality of life for both you and your pet, for whatever time you have left together.
+While pain management is an integral part of end-of-life comfort care, there are other conditions and symptoms that may cause discomfort and affect your pet's quality of life.
+Our focus is keeping your pet comfortable while supporting you and your family and offering guidance on your pet’s continued care as they near the end of their life.
+This allows you and your pet to remain together at home during this precious time.

-In 2017, Dr. Sara was one of the first veterinarians in the world to receive Certification in Animal Hospice and Palliative Care, a rigorous 16-month course from the International Association for Animal Hospice and Palliative Care.
-Dr. Allison completed her program and received certification in August 2020 and Dr. Kelli followed, becoming certified in 2022.
+Dr. Sara was one of the first veterinarians in the world to receive certification in Animal Hospice and Palliative Care – a rigorous 16-month course through the IAAHPC.
+A few years later, Dr. Allison followed by completing her certification as well.
 All of the doctors at Compassion 4 Paws strive to continually improve the care offered to pets and their families, and remain up to date on the latest knowledge in the field so you can feel confident and secure in your decisions.

 Dog Hospice | Pet Hospice | In-Home End of Life Care for Pets | Pet Loss Services | Pet Acupuncture | Pet Laser Therapy | Seattle Area

-What is the difference between Palliative Care and Hospice Care?
+What is the difference between Comfort Care, Palliative Care, and Hospice Care?

-How can in-home Palliative and Hospice Care help my pet?
+How can In-home Comfort Care help my pet?

-Dr. Sara and her team tailor their hospice and palliative care to the unique needs of each pet and work closely with each family to develop a plan that fits.
+Dr. Sara and her team customize comfort care to meet the specific needs of each pet, collaborating closely with the family to create a plan that suits them.
 Each situation is a bit different, as each pet is unique.
 The care plan may involve medications to relieve pain and nausea, fluid therapy, and nutritional guidance.
-Because we are in the place where the pet is most comfortable, we are more likely to observe an accurate picture of their comfort or pain level.
+Because we are in the home where the pet is most comfortable, we are more likely to observe an accurate representation of their comfort or pain level.
 A further benefit of in-home visits allows us to offer suggestions to improve the pet’s immediate surroundings.
-Our visits also include a quality of life assessment as we provide the tools to help you further assess your pet's level of discomfort, and help you determine the "right" time to say goodbye.
+Our visits also include a quality-of-life assessment as we provide the tools to help you further assess your pet's level of discomfort, and help you determine the time to say goodbye.

 Dog Hospice | Pet Hospice | In-Home End of Life Care for Pets | Pet Loss Services | Pet Acupuncture | Pet Laser Therapy | Seattle Area